njcamp-lab/MM_spectra/README.md

 ### pre-processing

-`CoMMpass_transcript_preprocessing_auto_followincl_final_20210601.R` contains the pre-processing steps to generate the input files required for the spectra derivation script.
+`CoMMpass_transcript_preprocessing_auto_followincl_final_20210601.R` contains the pre-processing steps to generate the input files required for the spectra derivation script, which are:

+-  gene expression data
+- gene metadata
+- sample metadata

 These steps are outlined below.